derhasi/freistilbox-docs/content/advanced/ssl.md

 # SSL encryption

-## SSL offloading

-If you need SSL encryption for your website, freistilbox has a great feature for you: SSL offloading.
-This means that SSL packets are decrypted the moment they reach the freistilbox infrastructure.
-The HTTP requests that were encrypted in the SSL packets are then passed on to the next system layers.
-This has several advantages:
+We decrypt incoming SSL requests at the edge of our hosting infrastructure.
+From there on, we only need to process plain HTTP requests.
+This practice is called "SSL offloading" and has several advantages:

+* freistilbox instances do not need to spend computing capacity on SSL, so more resources are available to your web application.
-* HTTP caching works regardless of encryption.
-That way, you don't need to use "mixed mode" (i.e. delivering parts of a page unencrypted) to achieve short delivery times for page assets.
+* Content caching works for all requests.
+This saves even more capacity on the freistilbox instances and avoids that you need to use "mixed mode" for fast delivery.
-* Your web application servers don't need to use their computing resources for decrypting requests and encrypting their responses.

 ## Recognizing secure requests

-Because SSL requests are decrypted before they reach your freistilboxes, your web application will always receive plain HTTP requests.
-In order to be able to see if a request originally came in SSL-encrypted, the SSL offloader marks those with the HTTP header "X-Forwarded-Proto" and set its value to "https".
-Our web servers then set an environment variable named `HTTPS` to the value `on`.
+Because SSL requests are decrypted before they reach a freistilbox instance, your web application will only receive plain HTTP requests.
+In order to be able to tell which requests originally came in encrypted, the SSL offloader marks those with the HTTP header "X-Forwarded-Proto", setting its value to "https".
+Our web servers then parse this HTTP header and set an environment variable named `HTTPS` to the value `on`.

 In your application, you can simply test this variable to see if a request had been encrypted by its sender.